livepeer/LIPs/LIPs/LIP-36.md

 ### Data Types

-#### LIP_UPGRADE_ROUNDS
+#### LIPUpgradeRound

-This is an newly introduced mapping that maps an LIP number to a round at which it has been introduced.
+This is an newly introduced mapping on the `RoundsManager` contract.
+It maps an LIP number to a round number at which the LIP upgrade has been introduced.
 This is helpful in case an LIP has breaking changes such as this one.
-This notion of an upgrade round allows us to switch between the old algorithm and new algorithm.
+This notion of an upgrade round allows us to switch between the old claim earnings algorithm and the new claim earnings algorithm.

 #### Transcoder